 Trampoline Park Injuries

 Injuries at trampoline parks range from minor sprains and bruises, dislocated joints, fractures and broken bones, and in more severe incidents, spinal cord injuries, traumatic brain injuries (TBIs), and death.
 According to a study done by the American Academy of Pediatrics, the number of trampoline park related emergency room visits increased from 581 in 2010 to 6,932 in 2014, with the average injured person being 13 years old and predominantly male.
 At the time of the study, the International Association of Trampoline Parks reported 281 trampoline parks in the US.
 That equates to an average of 24.6 injuries per park in 2014, or 2 injuries per park per month that lead to an ER visit.
+The Consumer Product Safety Commission (CPSC) reports that in 2019, 116,372 people were treated in an emergency room due to trampolines, and 3,354 of those were admitted overnight.
+This data was collected by the National Electronic Injury Surveillance System (NEISS).

 There are a number of different ways that injuries at trampoline parks can occur, but the two major categories are those caused by patron interaction with equipment, and patrons interacting with other patrons.